rg00656q/GameScripts/ALHackerstory/README.md

     Detection based on pixel color change
         + twin coupon on a grid makes it annoying, we have to check multiple colors
         + same for slot9, we have to check an other pixel depending of the item in it
-        - faster than checking 6 pictures
+        - faster than checking 10 pictures (3 for each person/group to verify)
         - can be done for everything so overall better

     automated equipment progression